 The flag status register can be read continuously and at any time, including during an ERASE or WRITE operation.

-If one of these operations is in progress, checking the write in progress bit or program or erase controller bit is recommended before executing the command.
+If one of these operations is in progress, checking the write in progress bit or P/E controller bit is recommended before executing the command.